 Since 1917, Bartlett Lodge has been an Algonquin Park cottage resort landmark.
 Centrally located on Algonquin Park's Cache Lake, about halfway between the East and West Gates on Highway 60, east of Huntsville and the Muskoka Lakes, Bartlett Lodge resort is a brief boat ride from the Landing.
 Like all Algonquin Park Lakes, peace and quiet abounds on Cache Lake.
 The magic begins the moment you step aboard the boat that takes you across the lake to Bartlett Lodge, an Ontario resort rich in Algonquin Park history.

-Bartlett has a Solar Power covered Pontoon Boat which is availble upon request.
+Bartlett has an electric powered Pontoon Boat.
+The batteries in the boat are charged by the sun.
+The boat is a water taxi to transport guests.
+It is covered and used in inclement weather and can also be used on a request for transporting guests who have difficulty boarding our Freighter Canoe Water Taxi.
 As the boat leaves Cache Lake Landing, you will be entering another world - a world where tranquility and nature blend with comfort and luxury.
 With only 46 resort guests, Bartlett Lodge can extend to their guests the same level of personal service and attention to detail found at the finest Muskoka resorts.
 Tastefully decorated with comfort in mind, our lakefront cottages are well appointed with many thoughtful items such as a coffee maker, bar fridge, and even their own canoe.
 In keeping with our goal to make your Algonquin Park vacation as restful and relaxing as possible, you will not find telephones or televisions in any of our Algonquin Park cabins.

 In 1997, Kim & Marilyn Smith assumed ownership of Bartlett Lodge resort.
 Since that time, this Ontario resort has undergone extensive and exciting renovations.
 Kim & Marilyn, also the owners of Camp Tanamakoon for girls in Algonquin Park, have always been sensitive to the history, environment and intimacy of Bartlett Lodge and the surrounding Algonquin Park area.
 The renovations reflect careful planning involving a unique combination of preserving the past and meeting the needs of today's travelers.
 Choosing to stay with us in our wild, yet sensitive environment, tells us that you share our concern for the environment.
 It is all of our responsibility to work toward a cleaner environment.
 The well earned reputation for superb cuisine makes a visitor's stay unsurpassed in excellence!
 The friendly and enthusiastic staff will bring warmth and gentle attention to every detail of your vacation with us.